Bhoot Bungla: Plot

-Fifty years ago, Kundanlal was murdered and his wife and child vanished on a dark night, at the haunted bungalow surrounded by a jungle in the outskirts of Bombay.
+Fifty years ago, Kundanlal was murdered, and his wife and child vanished on a dark night at the haunted bungalow surrounded by jungle on the outskirts of Bombay.

-In the present, three brothers are living in the bungalow, who are Kundanlal's nephews.
-They are Shyamlal, Ramlal and Ramu.
-On the eve of the return of Rekha (Ramlal's daughter) from London, Ramlal is killed in a car accident which is suspected to be murder.
+In the present day, three brothers — Kundanlal's nephews — live in the bungalow: Shyamlal, Ramlal, and Ramu.
+On the eve of Rekha's return from London, Ramlal's daughter, Ramlal is killed in a car accident suspected to be murder.
 The suspicion is reinforced when Ramu is found hanging in his bedroom on the same night.
-Postmortem reports claim he was murdered before being hanged.
+Post-mortem reports reveal that he had been murdered before being hanged.

-Shyamlal and Rekha move out of the bungalow to their home in the city and live there.
-However Rekha receives threatening phone calls about her death.
-She meets Mohan Kumar, the president of a local youth club, when he defeats her in a music competition.
-She soon confides to Mohan about the phone calls and Mohan begins to investigate into the calls.
-Rekha and Mohan soon fall in love with each other.
+Shyamlal and Rekha move out of the bungalow and into their home in the city.
+However, Rekha begins receiving threatening phone calls warning of her death.
+She meets Mohan Kumar, the president of a local youth club, after he defeats her in a music competition.
+Rekha soon confides in Mohan about the calls, and he begins investigating them.
+Rekha and Mohan soon fall in love.